xpack/vscode-xpack-extension-ts/README-DEVELOPER.md

 These are the commands associated with the items in the view tree.

 - `inline` groups are shown in the item line
-- `navigation` groups are shown as right click.
+- `navigation` groups are shown as right-click options

-Node: the `when` expressions do not accept parenthesis, so to enable commands for multiple items, repeat the command with all different `viewItem`.
+Note: the `when` expressions do not accept parentheses, so to enable commands for multiple items, repeat the command with all different `viewItem` values.

 #### `contributes.configuration`